Swapnil-projects/project_Swapnil_Manna/README.md

 - Note: The dataset mentioned in the earlier project proposal is not used.
 Only the link provided above is correct.

 ## Model Architecture
 - The model follows an Encoder → Bottleneck → Decoder structure.
+It is based U-Net architecture.
 - It is trained using pairs of blurred and sharp images.
 - Loss Function:
   - Initially uses MSE loss.